theSiddhant/Logo/README.md

 # Logo
 A logo designing using HTML and CSS

-Spotify,
+Spotify, VLC done
-VLC,
-working on others too
+Working on others too

-will update later.
+Will update later.